 Just as there’s a corkage fee for the service, there is a normal built-in price that would have been for that bottle of wine.
 Your server depends on tips.
 Your server, sommelier, depending on the kind of specialty staff they may have, are often paid minimum wage and depend on the tips for their living.
 And often, the big part on the tip is on the alcohol.

 So if you are tipping 15% , 20% or whatever you do on a normal basis, that’s not going to be in your end bill.
 It’s just on the $20 fee.
 That’s not the time to be cheesy about tipping.
 You want to think about what the cost of that wine was.
 There are limits of course … like if you brought an astronomically priced wine, okay?
 Some do a percentage, but consider that had you purchased that wine from the restaurant list, what would you be tipping at that point.

 Natalie: Absolutely!
 I’ve got lots of BYOB bottles you can bring at nataliemaclean.com.

 Natalie: Okay, Craig.

 Craig: That’s wine writer, Natalie MacLean.
 She’s from Ottawa.
-And we were just talking about the fact, one of those changes, and that you may be able to bring your own bottle of wine to a restaurant should they permit it.
-And you just pay your corkage fee which can range from, very little to around $35 on the high end on the spectrum.
+And we were just talking about the fact that one of the proposed changes is that you may be able to bring your own bottle of wine to a restaurant should they permit it.
+And you just pay your corkage fee which can range from very little to around $35 on the high end on the spectrum.